Skip to main content

 Study costs

-Studying is an investment in your own future.
-But how much does studying actually cost?
-On this page you will find information about fees that you may have to pay during your studies as well as financing options.
+Studying is an investment into your future, but how much does a degree actually cost?
+Here you will find information concerning fees that you may have to pay during your studies as well as financial options.

-Depending on the place of study and the subject, studying can be expensive.
-In addition to fees charged by the respective educational institutions, costs for room and board, public transportation as well as book fees and, depending on the course of study, money for seminar travel or equipment must be budgeted for.
-A budget plan can help keep track of income and expenses and keep the financial budget balanced.
+Depending on where you study and what subject you study, studying can be expensive.
+In addition to fees charged by the respective educational institutions, costs for accommodation, meals, public transport, textbooks as well as money for seminars, trips and/ or equipment - depending on the degree programme - must be well budgeted and planned for.
+A budget plan can help you keep track of your income and expenses and keep your finances balanced.

 How can costs be reduced?